maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 X-Frame-Options → SAMEORIGIN
 ```

-`frame-ancestors` policy is supported only on chrome and firefox.
-Thus adding `X-Frame-Options` headers
+[CSP Level 2](http://content-security-policy.com/) policy `frame-ancestors` is supported only on
-will act as a fallback for other browsers.
+chrome and firefox.
+Adding `X-Frame-Options` headers will act as a fallback for other browsers.

 #### Launcher workflow for handling the FFI client handle